-- Next, use the chart on Examine the woman in labour or with ruptured membranes D2-D3 to assess the clinical situation and obstetrical history, and decide the stage of labour. - If an abnormal sign is identified, use the charts on Respond to obstetrical problems on admission D4-D5 - Care for the woman according to the stage of labour and D8-D13 respond to problems during labour and delivery as on .
-D14-D18 - Use Give supportive care throughout labour D6-D7 to provide support and care throughout labour and delivery. - Record findings continually on labour record and partograph N4-N6 - Keep mother and baby in labour room for one hour after delivery and use charts Care of the mother and newborn within first hour of delivery placenta on D19 - Next use Care of the mother after the first hour following delivery of placenta D20 to provide care until discharge.
-Use chart on D25 to provide Preventive measures and Advise on postpartum care D26-D28 to advise on care, danger signs, when to seek routine or emergency care, and family planning. - Examine the mother for discharge using chart on D21 - Do not discharge mother from the facility before 12 hours. - If the mother is HIV-positive or adolescent, or has special needs, see G1-G8 H1-H4 - ■If attending a delivery at the woman's home, see D29
+- Always begin with Rapid assessment and management (RAM) B3-B7 - Next, use the chart on Examine the woman in labour or with ruptured membranes D2-D3 to assess the clinical situation and obstetrical history, and decide the stage of labour. - If an abnormal sign is identified, use the charts on Respond to obstetrical problems on admission D4-D5. - Care for the woman according to the stage of labour D8-D13 and respond to problems during labour and delivery as on D14-D18. - Use Give supportive care throughout labour D6-D7 to provide support and care throughout labour and delivery. - Record findings continually on labour record and partograph N4-N6 - Keep mother and baby in labour room for one hour after delivery and use charts Care of the mother and newborn within first hour of delivery placenta on D19 - Next use Care of the mother after the first hour following delivery of placenta D20 to provide care until discharge.
+Use chart on D25 to provide Preventive measures and Advise on postpartum care D26-D28 to advise on care, danger signs, when to seek routine or emergency care, and family planning. - Examine the mother for discharge using chart on D21. - Do not discharge mother from the facility before 12 hours. - If the mother is HIV-positive or adolescent, or has special needs, see G1-G8 H1-H4 - If attending a delivery at the woman's home, see D29